awesomephant/al-studio-website/projects/restore.md

 Restore is a site-specific window artwork at the Mason’s Arms Pub in Battersea produced for the Nine Elms Arts Ministry.
 Restore is about the celebration of the sense of belonging as a symbol of light.
 Inspired by mystical stained glass windows, the hand-painted drawings represent the Mason’s Arms Pub community around a dining table as a space to restore conviviality and togetherness among young and old generations.
 The drawing style is a unique feature of AL artworks, continuing and evolving [The United Generations](https://www.theunitedgenerations.com) project.
 The drawings are the outcome of an iterative process that includes traditional crafts, computer rendering and creative software.
 Developed as a universal pictorial language, Restore encourages simplicity, inclusivity and personal interpretation.

-For more information please visit: [@nineelmsartsministry](https://www.instagram.com/nineelmsartsministry/)
+For more information please visit [@nineelmsartsministry](https://www.instagram.com/nineelmsartsministry/)

 {% note %}
 In collaboration with [Nine Elms Arts Ministry](https://nineelms.org/focus/nine-elms-arts-ministry)